LargeNFT/large-nft/README.md

 ### Publish to the Reader at any time.
 * Publish the Large Reader and collection content before deploying the smart contract.
 It's not required to deploy a contract if you do not want to mint NFTs.

+### Fork Project
+* Large Reader ships with a full-featured copy of Large Admin
+* Fork an existing project.
+Help keep the files online.
+* Create your own derivitive.
+* Each forked Reader also contains the Large Admin so each new project helps the network expand.

 # Reader Showcase